BeardedCrackie/onpk-sempr/README.md

 - appbackend - dockerfile and src files for creating image for appbackend
 - appfrontend - dockerfile and src files for creating image for appfrontend
 - terraform folder - provisioning for OpenStack private cloud with usage of IaaC tool Terraform
-- helm - supposed to be folder used for maintaining the helm charts
+- helm - folder used for maintaining the helm charts

 ### terraform